What Is the Sign of Jonah?

 The three days and three nights were fulfilled at dusk at the end of the weekly Sabbath.
 Did Yeshua rise then, or did He wait and rise at dawn the next morning as is commonly taught?

 In the Gospel of John we read how early on the first day of the week Mary Magdalene came, while the tomb was still in darkness, and saw that the stone had been removed from the tomb.
 Then she ran and encountered Simon Peter, and the other disciple whom Jesus loved, declaring to them:

 1 They took the Lord out of the tomb, and we do not know where they put Him.
 (John 20:1-2)

-Yahshua was no longer in the tomb when the women arrived before dawn to embalm Him the next day.
+Yeshua was no longer in the tomb when the women arrived before dawn to embalm Him the next day.
 They were hoping that with the three days now fulfilled, the guards would allow them into the tomb.
-But Yahshua had risen from the dead at dusk on the previous evening and left the tomb, exactly fulfilling the Sign of Jonah.
+But Yeshua had risen from the dead at dusk on the previous evening and left the tomb, exactly fulfilling the Sign of Jonah.

-One Gospel account states Yahshua will arise on the third day and another Gospel account states Yahshua will arise after three days.
-Yahshua fulfilled all of these Scriptures by rising exactly at the moment of transition between the end of the Sabbath and the start of the first day of the week.
+One Gospel account states Yeshua will arise on the third day and another Gospel account states Yeshua will arise after three days.
+Yeshua fulfilled all of these Scriptures by rising exactly at the moment of transition between the end of the Sabbath and the start of the first day of the week.

 The above is confirmed in the Gospel accounts of Matthew and Mark below which state:

 21 From that time Jesus began to show to His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised the third day.
 (Matthew 16:21)